JorjaFox/library/_source/_recaps/csi/king-baby.md

 ## Quotes

-**Sidle** People who live in houses like these don't get oil leaks.
+**Sidle:** People who live in houses like these don't get oil leaks.

 - - -

-**Curtis** We've excluded Mrs. Eiger.
+**Curtis:** We've excluded Mrs. Eiger.
 How long can a woman lactate after giving birth?
-**Sidle** I had a professor in college, her six-year-old used to come in for lunch.
+**Sidle:** I had a professor in college, her six-year-old used to come in for lunch.
 I guess they'll go as long as you let them.
-**Curtis** What, the boobs or the kids?
+**Curtis:** What, the boobs or the kids?
 That's a two-legged topless buffet. _(she looks at the file folder)_ Ugh.
-**Sidle** I'm thinking, you know, if you commit to something every Thursday night, you've got to be getting something good out of it.
+**Sidle:** I'm thinking, you know, if you commit to something every Thursday night, you've got to be getting something good out of it.

 - - -

-**Sidle** Maybe we're looking for a cash cow.
+**Sidle:** Maybe we're looking for a cash cow.